-With all of the different medications being abused, prescription drug addiction treatment protocols are on a case-by-case basis at Clearbrook Treatment Centers.
-Many times prescription drugs are coupled with other “street” drugs, such as heroin or marijuana, as well as alcohol.
-Due to this, the detox process can become difficult and uncomfortable for the individual, so our medical staff evaluates each person upon admission.
+With all of the different medications being abused, prescription drug addiction treatment protocols are on a case-by-case basis at our Philadelphia drug rehab.
 After gathering all of the necessary information from the patient, our medical staff will create proper treatment plans and order necessary medications to help ease withdrawal symptoms.
-Once the detox component of treatment is complete, each patient enters our rehabilitation program, where they will engage in an array of different therapies.
-Some include, one-on-one counseling, small groups, relapse prevention groups, family educational lectures and didactic lectures.
-Clearbrook also believes in the 12-step philosophy of Alcoholics Anonymous and Narcotics Anonymous.
-During a person’s stay with us, they will be given an introduction to the 12 steps, as well as local meetings.
+Once the detox component of treatment is complete, each patient enters our rehabilitation program, where they will engage in an array of different therapies, including, but not limited to:

 Before each patient leaves Clearbrook, they will have an individualized aftercare plan to help maintain early sobriety.
 While attending inpatient treatment is a crucial and necessary step to achieve sobriety, it is only the first step in healing.
-A well thought out continued care plan will set you on the path to a life free of the mental obsession and all mood-mind altering chemicals.
+A well-thought-out continued care plan will set you on the path to a life free of mental obsession and all mood-mind-altering chemicals.

-If you, a loved one, a co-worker, or anyone else would like to stop using prescription drugs, and find they can’t do it on their own, the first step has been taken.
+If you, a loved one, a co-worker, or anyone else need to stop using prescription drugs and find they can’t do it on their own, take the first step and call us today.
 From your first phone call to the Admissions Specialists at Clearbrook Treatment Centers, a plan is set in place immediately for the person suffering from addiction.
 We will plan out a course of action that will help whoever is suffering from prescription drug addiction have a happy and free life again.

-The staff at Clearbrook Treatment Centers has been providing prescription drug addiction treatment for residents from Pennsylvania, New York, and New Jersey for decades.
+The staff at our PA drug rehab has been providing prescription drug addiction treatment for residents from Pennsylvania, New York, and New Jersey for decades.
 With the rise in prescription drug abuse, and the difficult time that many find with opiate and benzodiazepine withdrawal, we have developed a program that will help your loved one beat this addiction.